anno-mods/GuidRanges/README.md

 You can pick from the following *safe* GUID range: **1.337.471.142 - 2.147.483.647**

 > Older Mods like *Spice it Up* will still use *older and unsafe* GUID ranges, but they will not be changed due to savegame compability.

+If you do not publish mods, but want to have some safe GUIDs to use for personal usage, you can use the `Personal use` range.

 If you need help adding your range or want to talk, you can join us on [Discord](https://discord.gg/KEVaVby)